Event Promotion Design: State-Based Reconciliation with Composite Keys

 Import Execute (Command)

-Executes the promotion plan, applying all changes to the target host.
+Executes supported promotion snapshots, applying changes to the target host through event sourcing.

 - Service: